Protecting Lobo Health

 UNM Provost Administrative Directive on Mandatory Student Face Covering and Symptom Reporting

-UNM is following Governor Lujan Grisham’s Public Health Emergency Order and the All Together New Mexico: COVID-SAFE Practices for Individuals and Employers guidelines, which state: “Individuals are required to wear a face covering or mask in public spaces except when eating, drinking, or unless otherwise advised by a health care provider.”
+UNM is following State Department of Health Public Health Emergency Orders and the All Together New Mexico: COVID-SAFE Practices for Individuals and Employers guidelines, which state: “Individuals are required to wear a face covering or mask in public spaces except when eating, drinking, or unless otherwise advised by a health care provider.”
 UNM leadership has already stated that, per these orders and the supporting public health law, employees, students, and visitors to UNM, must wear face coverings when they are on the campuses and in the facilities of The University of New Mexico.

 The State of New Mexico public health orders allow an exception when an individual is eating or drinking.
 UNM honors this exception for spaces clearly and specifically designated on campus for eating and drinking; this does not include classroom, study, or meeting spaces.
 Students must follow the rules for face covering and social distancing posted in UNM facilities, including gyms and exercise facilities.
 Students with a documented disability or diagnosis may seek accommodation with the UNM Accessibility Resource Center (ARC).

-As we approach the fall semester, the Provost and Executive Vice President for Academic Affairs is issuing this administrative directive to apply to all UNM students.
+As we approach the spring 2021 semester, the Provost and Executive Vice President for Academic Affairs is renewing this administrative directive to apply to all UNM students.
 All instructors shall require mask wearing in their classroom or class studio or lab and shall drop students who do not comply as outlined below:

 All students coming to campus should screen themselves daily for COVID-19 symptoms.
-Effective with the fall term (and immediately for HSC students), The University of New Mexico will require that all enrolled UNM students complete a daily online symptom screening.
+The University of New Mexico requires that all enrolled UNM students complete a daily online symptom screening during the Spring term.
 This will be sent regularly by e-mail to all members of the UNM community, including students.
-(During the summer, students coming to campus may be required to provide a record of screening through other means).

-Remember, wearing a mask is a tool of mutual protection.
+Remember, wearing a mask, washing hands, social distancing, testing, and self-isolation are tools of mutual protection.
 I protect you; you protect me.

 James Paul Holloway